LINKIWI/orion-server/README.md

 </VirtualHost>
 ```

-If you are interested in enabling reverse geocoding of all GPS coordinates sent by mobile clients, [create a Google Maps API key](https://developers.google.com/maps/documentation/geocoding/start#get-a-key), and ensure it is properly set in the configuration options.
+If you are interested in enabling reverse geocoding of all GPS coordinates sent by mobile clients, [create a Mapbox access token](https://www.mapbox.com/help/how-access-tokens-work/), and ensure it is properly set in the configuration options.
 This will automatically enable reverse geocoding.

 ## Client configuration